-7 days Luxury Cairo Pyramids and Oberoi Luxury Nile Cruise
+7 Days Luxury Cairo with the Oberoi Zahra Nile Cruise

 Egypt is a big country , Nice and friendly people , Egypt has served as one of the best and safest tourist destinations With some Sensible precautions and preparations, you will be able to explore Egypt tours and trips and enjoy Egypt's generally very safe cities with your mind at ease.
 Boasting a usually low crime rate visitors will be more than safe especially in areas frequently visited by tourists.

 Deluxe tours being one of the leading companies in tourism industry offers a wide of benefits to its clientele.
 Ensuring that your journey with Deluxe Tours Egypt is a once in a lifetime experience that will leave you longing for more.
 The reasons why Deluxe Tours Egypt - Customer Feedback: reviews on TripAdvisor- Flexible itineraries - Competitive prices - Excellent customer service

 Our River Nile Cruises: home to the fascinating river Nile cruises we assure you a unique and insightful experience.

 The fixed deposit amount is 25% of the tours total price Except for Egypt Christmas tours, new year’s and other peak seasons where the deposit goes up to 40%.

 Yes, we at Deluxe Tours Egypt does provide a discount for private trips booked with large groups. as well for repeated customers, loyalty program members and students.

 Service charges are by default included in the bill when dining in a restaurant.
 However, these fees go to the restaurant and not the waiters.
 Knowing this it is advisable and courteous to directly tip the servers with an additional 10 %.